Parks & ReservesBack

 Burdekin Weir Park

 The Burdekin Weir is the source of our Region's liquid gold - water!
 The Weir park is located approximately 17 kilometres from Charters Towers and the City's water supply is pumped from the Weir to the iconic reservoir on Towers Hill.
 There is a large picnic area with barbeque facilities (wood fired), children's play facilities and public toilets.
 The park is open 24 hours however no camping is allowed.
 There is no disabled facilities available.
 Dogs on leash are allowed in some areas.

 Dave Chapman Park (Boat Ramp) & Weir Recreation and Ski Park

 If you turn left before entering the Burdekin Weir Park and travel approximately 1 kilometre, you will reach Dave Chapman Park.
-A recently constructed boat ramp provides easy access to enjoy a spot of fishing.
+The boat ramp provides easy access to enjoy a spot of fishing.
 Fish species include Sooty Grunter, Dew (Cat) Fish, Sleepy Code, Barramundi and Small Mouthed Grunter.
 It is also a well known location for birdwatching, with cormorants, pelicans, ducks and darters often spotted.
 Disabled facilities are available.
 Dogs on leash are allowed.